RSS/Atom feed Twitter

 I don't know what I do wrong, I think I follow it correctly, but in step 9 there is no way that I get such vivid colors and such contras.
 Yes I set the color layer "color".

-renbravan member for over 15 years renbravan 1 comment
+renbravan member for about 16 years renbravan 1 comment

 When I open these tutorials none of the associated images appear, just text.
 I have not had this happen when I view tutorials from other sites.
 I am using Windows Vista.